 Prof. Brownlees's course is part of the Lingua Inglese 2 course.
 The Lingua Inglese 2 course is a 12-credit course.
-To obtain the 12 credits from the course, students must pass a) Prof Brownlees's exam b) a short series of lessons by professors Dvoark, Lazzaro and Sainsbury on the specific languages of sport, poetry and the geographical variety Caribbean English; c) the 'lettorato' that includes language analysis and exercises regarding further texts types and linguistic varieties.
+To obtain the 12 credits from the course, students must pass a) Prof Brownlees's exam b) the 'lettorato' that includes language analysis and exercises regarding further text types and linguistic varieties.

 The rest of the information on the following pages only concerns the contents of Prof. Brownlees's course.

 Information regarding the course can be found at the Moodle page on the 'Università di Firenze' website.

-https://e-l.unifi.it/course/view.php?id=6848
+https://e-l.unifi.it/course/view.php?id=10858